 Without your own bylaws, your non-profit would be subject to the default rules and statutes concerning these subjects which may not be suitable at all.
 Common non-profit bylaws include:

-To get started, check out this savvy Corporate Bylaws Template with an example that you can customize yourself.
+To get started, check out a savvy Corporate Bylaws Template with an example that you can customize yourself.
 Also, if you have a legal representative or someone that’s familiar with going through state law, here’s a link to the Chapter 31E. of the West Virginia Non-profit Corporation Act.

 Once you and your team decide it’s time to form the initial corporation, file Articles of Incorporation online or submit them via mail to the Sec. of State.
 Some data you’ll need includes: